rcos/CSCI-4470-OpenSource/Modules/11.TensorFlow/source/index.rst

 * Okay forget that ...
 * This was Tensorflow 1.0
 * In Tensorflow 2.0, the graph still exists but you can ignore it ...

+  * Unless of course, you want to develop your algorithm in one place, and then run it later

+  * Tensorflow allows you to save out the graph in a language independent file that can be migrated to another machine

 What is Deep Learning?
 ----------------------